TMJ Pain and Diagnosis

 These symptoms occur when the joints of the jaw and the chewing muscles do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects the jaw to your skull.
 Because some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely, and treatment takes time to become effective.
-Dr. Sturtz, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters can help you to have a healthier, more comfortable jaw.
+Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo can help you to have a healthier, more comfortable jaw.
 For more information, or to schedule a consult, please choose an option:

 Trouble with your jaw?